FedAdaVR: Adaptive Variance Reduction for Robust Federated Learning under Limited Client Participation: Detailed Comparison of FedAdaVR and FedAdaVR-Quant Across Adaptive Optimisers

+In our experiments, client--server communication retained the original FP32 format.
+However, for server-side storage of client updates, we evaluated four precision levels: FP32 (full precision), FP16 (half-precision), Int8, and Int4.
+While storing client states requires $\mathcal{O}(Nd)$ memory at full precision, employing FP16, Int8, or Int4 quantisation reduces this footprint by 50\%, 75\%, and 87.5\%, respectively.

+As detailed in the main text, the quantisation of stored updates has a negligible impact on convergence.
+Consequently, the quantised variants of \textsc{FedAdaVR} achieve performance comparable to the full-precision baseline, as illustrated in Figure~\ref{fig:quantised_comparison}.
+These findings were validated on the CIFAR-10 dataset under the LQ-1 partition, with both server and client learning rates fixed at $\eta_s = \eta_c = 0.001$.

+Given that cross-device settings may involve thousands of resource-constrained clients, the $\mathcal{O}(Nd)$ storage complexity is a critical practical consideration.
+Table~\ref{tab:memory_req_per_training} details the estimated server-side memory requirements for each precision variant across a range of representative model architectures, demonstrating the deployment feasibility of \textsc{FedAdaVR-Quant} in large-scale cross-device settings.

-\subsubsection{Server learning Rate and Optimiser Selection}
+\subsection{Server Learning Rate and Optimiser Selection}

-Experimental findings indicate that for a given optimiser, the performance difference is marginal.
+Experimental findings indicate that for a given optimiser, the performance difference across server learning rates is generally marginal.
 On the MNIST and FMNIST datasets, the LeNet-5 model achieves superior results with a higher server learning rate in most scenarios.
-Conversely, for ResNet-18 on CIFAR-10, a lower server learning rate facilitates faster convergence.
-These observations underscore the critical sensitivity of algorithm performance to the server learning rate.
+Conversely, for ResNet-18 on CIFAR-10, a lower server learning rate facilitates faster convergence, particularly under the challenging LQ-1 partition.
+These observations underscore the critical sensitivity of algorithm performance to the choice of server learning rate.

-Experimental results also indicates on more complex datasets, such as CIFAR-10 under the LQ-1 partition, a lower server learning rate is more effective than a higher one.
-All optimisers integrated into the algorithms show competitive performance across tasks.
-For instance, although the Lamb optimiser achieves the highest accuracy in the most complex CIFAR-10 dataset, it converges slowly on the MNIST and FMNIST datasets.
-Given the black-box characteristics of federated learning, selecting an optimal optimiser remains non-trivial.
-Nevertheless, all optimisers employed in the proposed algorithms consistently outperform existing baselines.
-Although five commonly used optimisers were evaluated in this work, other contemporary or related variants could be readily incorporated.
+All optimisers integrated into the proposed algorithms show competitive performance across tasks.
+The Lamb optimiser achieves the highest accuracy on the more complex CIFAR-10 dataset but converges slowly on MNIST and FMNIST.
+Given the black-box characteristics of federated learning, selecting an optimal optimiser a priori remains non-trivial.
+Nevertheless, all optimisers employed in \textsc{FedAdaVR} and \textsc{FedAdaVR-Quant} consistently outperform existing baselines across all evaluated settings.
+Although five commonly used optimisers were evaluated in this work, other contemporary or related variants could be readily incorporated into the proposed framework.